-Have questions while watching Bible Secrets Revealed?
-Submit them to Dr. Robert Cargill, archaeologist and assistant professor of classics and religious studies at the University of Iowa, by clicking here to send an email.
-Dr. Cargill responds to viewers’ questions on the series below.
+Dr. Cargill, who is an archaeologist and assistant professor of classics and religious studies at the University of Iowa, has responded to viewers’ questions on the series below.

 Missed an episode?
 Watch them online here.
 Click on the following links for Dr. Cargill’s summaries of Bible Secrets Revealed episodes: Ep.
 1, “Lost in Translation”; Ep.
 2, “The Promised Land”; Ep.
 3, “The Forbidden Scriptures”; Ep.
 4, “The Real Jesus.”

 The free eBook The Holy Bible: A Buyer’s Guide guides you through 33 different Bible versions and addresses their content, text, style and religious orientation.
 Updated Fall 2013 with brand-new reviews on six new Bible versions by Leonard J. Greenspoon.

 After seeing the preview, I believe it will be “Bible Truths Debunked” mostly.
 Someone is always trying to explain away the divinity of the Bible.

 Hi, Carole.
 Actually, the show isn’t attempting to “debunk” anything.
 The show is attempting to show how scholars read some of the more significant texts in the Bible.
 The divinity of the Bible is up to the reader to conclude or not.
 What we’re trying to show is that the text isn’t always as simple as it appears, especially in multiple translations.
 Thank you again for your comment.